openfaas/faasd/docs/ROADMAP.md

 Should have:

-* [ ] Monitor and restart any of the core components at runtime if the container stops
+* [ ] Restart any of the containers in docker-compose.yaml if they crash.
-* [ ] Asynchronous function deletion instead of synchronous
+* [ ] Asynchronous function deployment and deletion (currently synchronous/blocking)
-* [ ] Asynchronous function start-up instead of synchronous

 Nice to Have:

-* [ ] Live rolling-updates, with zero downtime - requires moving to IDs vs. names for function containers
+* [ ] Live rolling-updates, with zero downtime (may require using IDs instead of names for function containers)
-* [ ] Total memory limits for a node - if a node has 1GB of RAM, don't allow more than 1000MB of RAM to be reserved via limits
+* [ ] Apply a total memory limit for the host (if a node has 1GB of RAM, don't allow more than 1GB of RAM to be specified in the limits field)
 * [ ] Terraform for AWS EC2

 Won't have: